Ready to Start Living? First, Consider Your Death

 3. Live as if you would want your life to recur forever

-Philosopher Friedrich Nietzsche conceptualized one of the most radical death teaser, known as eternal recurrence.
+Philosopher Friedrich Nietzsche conceptualized one of the most radical death teasers, known as eternal recurrence.
 He asks us to imagine that we have to live our own lives over and over again forever—to repeat every joy and every sorrow, and every event both big and small.
 If you’ve been a lawyer for 42 years, you will have to do this again and again.

 The practical message of this philosophical version of Groundhog Day is this: if you are not willing to live your life over and over again, then you’re probably not living it wisely.
 Why are you spending years at a job that pays well but leaves you burned out if you would not be willing to do so again in a subsequent life, ad infinitum?
 In other words, live as if you would want your life to recur forever.